Bucket Truck Training & Certification

 - Bucket truck operator received a poor evaluation or is observed driving in a dangerous manner

-- The bucket truck operator is assigned to drive a different type of bucket truck or the workplace has changed significantly enough to require additional bucket truck training (such as being transferred from operating a bucket truck used to hoist signs to a bucket truck used for trimming trees).
+- The bucket truck operator is assigned to drive a different type of bucket truck or the workplace has changed significantly enough to require additional bucket truck safety training (such as being transferred from operating a bucket truck used to hoist signs to a bucket truck used for trimming trees).

 Bucket trucks are much more similar from truck to truck, as opposed to, say, operating a scissor lift compared to operating a boom aerial lift.
 OSHA requires bucket truck operators to receive bucket truck training for each type of bucket truck.
 On this term, “type,” there is much confusion.
 Generally speaking, by “type” OSHA means insulated bucket truck vs. non-insulated vs. ladder trucks or vehicle mounted aerial lifts with winches used by sign companies.
 For example, say you have always operated a non-insulated vehicle mounted aerial lift to install signs on storefronts, but have suddenly been asked to use an insulated bucket truck near power lines.
 In this case, you would need additional bucket truck training specific to insulated buckets and the dangers of working near power lines.